 add a link to the knowledge base

-make sure AI bots can read important pages
+make sure AI bots can read the important pages

 Examples: